rlegendi/ricsiboard/doc/talk_notes.md

 Why to listen?

 	How you can utilize a pet project to learn

+	Relevant for full stack

+	Relevant about Cloud hosting stuff

 	How pet project fails / theprimaegen vid had good thoughts